-Spanish will help students to develop their linguistic skills as well as their cultural knowledge of the world around them.
-A successful linguist must have an interest in learning a modern language and enjoy communicating with others and sharing ideas.
-Some prior language knowledge is essential so ideally the student should have completed a KS3 course in their chosen language.
+Spanish will help students to develop their linguistic skills as well as their cultural knowledge of the world All papers are taken at the end of the 2 year course. around them.
+A successful linguist must have an Writing: Higher (1 hour 15 minutes) or Foundation (1 interest in learning a modern language and enjoy hour): 25% of final GCSE mark communicating with others and sharing ideas.
+Speaking: Higher (10-12 minutes assessment time) Some prior language knowledge is essential so or Foundation (7-9 minutes assessment time): 25% ideally the student should have completed a KS3 of final GCSE mark course in their chosen language.